-North Korea fires four ballistic missiles, PM Abe says
+North Korea fires four ballistic missiles

 Story highlights

-- Four ballistic missiles were launched, Japan's Prime Minister said
+- Four ballistic missiles were launched more than 1,000 kilometers

 - South Korea and the US are currently holding joint military exercises

-(CNN)North Korea has fired four ballistic missiles, three of which landed in Japan's Exclusive Economic Zone, Japanese Prime Minister Shinzo Abe said Monday.
+Three landed inside Japan's exclusive economic zone, Prime Minister Shinzo Abe said, which extends 200 nautical miles from its coastline according to international maritime law.

-Speaking to the Japanese parliament, Abe said the launch was a clear violation of UN Security Council resolutions.
-"It is an extremely dangerous action," he said.
+The launch underscored the rapid evolution of North Korea's missile program, which experts say has begun moving at a faster rate to develop and deploy missiles.

-The move comes as South Korea and the United States are holding joint military exercises, which Pyongyang views as preparations for an invasion.
+Speaking to the Japanese Parliament Monday, Abe said the launch was a clear violation of UN Security Council resolutions.

-A spokesman for the South Korea Defense Ministry, said "several projectiles" flew about 1,000 kilometers (620 miles).
+Experts said the move was almost certainly in reaction to joint military exercises between South Korea and the United States, which Pyongyang views as preparations for an invasion.

-The launch took place in Tongchang-ri, in the country's North Pyongan province, and the projectiles are believed to have landed in the Sea of Japan, which is also known as the East Sea, according to a South Korean Defense Ministry official.
+The launch took place in Tongchang-ri, in North Korea's North Pyongan province.
+A spokesperson for South Korea's Joint Chiefs of Staff said the missiles flew as high as 260 kilometers (162 miles).

 Acting President Hwang Kyo-ahn told the South Korean National Security Council Monday he strongly condemned North Korea's actions.